astar313/ARIS/README.md

-# ADA - Advanced Design Assistant Application
+# ARIS - Advanced Design Assistant Application

 ## Overview

-This application is a conversational AI assistant named Ada, built with a Python backend (Flask, SocketIO, Google Gemini) and a React frontend.
+This application is a conversational AI assistant named ARIS, built with a Python backend (Flask, SocketIO, Google Gemini) and a React frontend.
 It supports text input, client-side speech-to-text (Web Speech API), text-to-speech (ElevenLabs), webcam video frame processing, and integrates with external APIs for weather (python_weather), maps/directions (googlemaps), and web search (googlesearch-python, aiohttp, BeautifulSoup).
 Communication between the frontend and backend happens in real-time using WebSockets (SocketIO).

 ## How it Works

-1.  **Backend (`backend/app.py`, `backend/ADA_Online.py`):**
+1.  **Backend (`backend/app.py`, `backend/ARIS_Online.py`):**

     - A Flask server manages HTTP requests and SocketIO connections.
     - SocketIO handles real-time bidirectional communication with the React frontend.
-    - An `ADA` class instance (`ADA_Online.py`) encapsulates the core assistant logic.
+    - An `ARIS` class instance (`ARIS_Online.py`) encapsulates the core assistant logic.
     - It uses `asyncio` within a separate thread to manage asynchronous tasks like interacting with the Gemini API, handling TTS streams, and processing inputs without blocking the Flask server.
     - It connects to the Google Gemini API (`google-generativeai`) for conversational AI capabilities, configured with specific system instructions and tool functions (weather, travel duration, search).
     - It receives text input, transcribed speech, and video frames from the client via SocketIO.